 Significant Architectural Features – All Saints Church Cossington

-All Saints Church Cossington is 800 years old (2020) but unfortunately we have not been able to celebrate this landmark occasion due to Covid-19.
+All Saints Church Cossington was 800 years old in 2020 but unfortunately we had to delay celebrating this landmark occasion until 2022 due to Covid-19. [see Post]

 This Norman building is of considerable historical interest, being predominantly 12th/13th/14th century with some additions dating from the 15th century.
 The building itself remained substantially unchanged until the 1864-5 when considerable refurbishment was carried out under the direction of architect Joseph Goddard of H.Goddard & Son (Leicester).
 Works involved a completely reconfigured roof to the chancel, the insertion of a priest’s door in the south wall, the erection of a new south porch, repairs to the tracery were effected and several stained glass windows were inserted.
 The stained glass east window, donated by the Astill family in 1917 is one of the finest examples of the work of Douglas Strachan.
 The vestry was built in 1835.